Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Multi-Agent RL for Quadrotor Control

 \subsection{Policy Regularization}

-Despite the recent success of RL in quadrotor control, successfully trained agents often generate control signals with high-frequency oscillations and discontinuities that are impossible to implement in hardware experiments.
+Despite the recent success of RL in quadrotor control, a key challenge remains: trained agents often generate control signals with high-frequency oscillations and discontinuities that are impossible to implement in hardware experiments.
 This may lead to poor control performance and even hardware failure.
-A common way to address this issue is reward engineering to mitigate undesirable behavior by tuning the parameters of the reward function.
+A common way to address this is reward engineering, where undesirable behavior is mitigated by tuning the parameters of the reward function.
 However, this process is often non-intuitive and does not provide any guarantee that the policy will be trained in the desired way, as the agent learns through indirect information from the reward function.

-Recently, two additional loss terms have been introduced to address this issue directly in the training~\cite{mysore2021regularizing}.
-First, the following temporal smoothness regularization term is included to penalize the policy when subsequent actions differ from previous actions in order to preserve control smoothness over time $t$,